KetariApps/ketari.io_articles/articles/tkn.md

 - Language-Specific Issues: Tokenization algorithms can vary in accuracy depending on the language they are used on.
 For example, in some languages, words are not separated by white spaces, making tokenization more challenging.

-- Out-of-Vocabulary (OOV) Tokens: Tokenization algorithms may encounter tokens that are not present in their vocabulary.
-This can be particularly problematic for NLP models that rely on a fixed vocabulary, as OOV tokens may not be processed correctly.

-- Unicode Issues: Tokenization algorithms can struggle with handling Unicode characters, such as emoji or non-Latin script, accurately.

 ### Theory